Some Are Questioning The Timing Of Trump’s Canceled Meeting With Putin

-President Donald Trump, en route to the G-20 summit in Argentina, announced via Twitter that he was canceling a meeting between himself and Russia President Vladimir Putin.
+President Donald Trump, en route to the G20 summit in Argentina, announced via Twitter that he was canceling a meeting between himself and Russia President Vladimir Putin.

-Trump made the announcement shortly after revelations came forward from a guilty plea that was made earlier in the day from his former lawyer, Michael Cohen, who admitted he lied to lawmakers when he testified before Congress and said that negotiations between Russia and Trump to build a Trump Tower in Moscow had ended before Trump became a candidate for president.
+Trump made the announcement shortly after revelations came forward from a guilty plea that was made earlier in the day from his former lawyer Michael Cohen, who admitted he lied to lawmakers when he testified before Congress and said that negotiations between Russia and Trump to build a Trump Tower in Moscow had ended before Trump became a candidate for president.

-In fact, Cohen said on Thursday morning, the Trump Tower negotiations lasted into 2016, well-into Trump’s presidential campaign.
+In fact, Cohen said on Thursday morning the Trump Tower negotiations lasted into 2016, well into Trump’s presidential campaign.
 Such negotiations wouldn’t be illegal necessarily, but they do indicate that representatives for Trump were still in communications with Russia during the election season, a point Trump has denied up to this point.

-In his tweets on Thursday, on his way to the G-20 summit, Trump suggested that his reason for canceling the meeting with Putin had more to do with a situation involving Ukraine, in which Russia seized several ships from their neighbor to the west and had not yet released sailors held as captives.
+In his tweets on Thursday, on his way to the G20 summit, Trump suggested that his reason for canceling the meeting with Putin had more to do with a situation involving Ukraine, in which Russia seized several ships from their neighbor to the west and had not yet released sailors held as captives.

 “Based on the fact that the ships and sailors have not been returned to Ukraine from Russia, I have decided it would be best for all parties concerned to cancel my previously scheduled meeting in Argentina with President Vladimir Putin,” Trump said in his tweets.